sh107/transmart-xnat-connector/README.md

     );
     ALTER TABLE xnat.subject OWNER TO biomart_user;
 ````
-After the scheme is generated, please fill in the xnat.subject table as shown below
+After the scheme is generated, please fill in the xnat.subject table as shown below.

 | tsmart_subjectid | xnat_subjectid | xnat_project | id |
 | --- | --- | --- | --- |